 Alerting can support your Service Level Agreement (SLA) or Service Level Objective (SLO).
 An SLA or SLO usually states availability expectations: "The site will be available 99% of the time during business hours."
 It may also specify an acceptable response time: the website should take no longer than a specified number of seconds to load.
 Even if the website is technically available (will eventually load fully and correctly), if it takes a minute or longer for the first page to appear, visitors will become frustrated and may abandon the site.

-An alert is triggered when the test performance meets the conditions configured in the alert, based on how the test performs for each test cycle (test frequency).
+A Performance test alert is triggered when the test performance meets the conditions configured in the alert, based on how the test performs for each test cycle (test frequency).
 You can configure the frequency for Backbone tests.
 Private Last Mile and Mobile tests have a fixed frequency.
 When a test returns to Good status and remains Good for one test cycle, an Improved alert is triggered so you know the issue that triggered the original alert is resolved.

 To be effective, alerts need to be carefully planned and configured.
 On the one hand, if alert thresholds are too low, the monitoring team will get alerts too frequently and sometimes for issues that don't require action.
 On the other hand, if the alert thresholds are too high, customers may experience poor performance before the monitoring team is aware there’s a problem.